BattletechModders/Abilifier/README.md

     "CBillCost": 5000
 ```

+resolveGenTacticsMult, resolveGenBaseMult, resolveCostBaseMult, and resolveCostBaseMult are all (float) actor stats which can be modified by skills, equipment, etc. In addition, `maxResolveMod` is an actor stat which is added to `CombatGameConstants.MoraleConstants.MoraleMax` to define the maximum resolve the actor can have.
+Also (obviously) modifiable by equipment, skills, etc.

 Tracking resolve costs per-pilot means a hefty rebalance of resolve generation will likely be needed.
 In addition to the values in CombatGameConstants under `"MoraleConstants": {`, other values that may need changing are:
 ```
     "MoraleCostAttackDescription": {